 Fund Number of engagements undertaken on behalf of the holdings in this fund in the year Number of engagements undertaken at a firm level in the year Invesco Real Estate Finance Fund 0 2,296 Taconic European Credit Dislocation Offshore Fund II Information not provided by investment manager M&G Debt Opportunities Fund IV M&G do not track the number of engagements at the fund-level because they have a controlling stake in most of the assets within the fund.
-346 Fidera Dislocated Asset Fund IV Information not provided by investment manager CVC Credit Partners Global Special Situations II Information not provided by investment manager Legacy Illiquids Mesirow Absolute Return Fund Institutional Class AA 0 Information not provided by investment manager Securis Insurance-Linked Securities 2 Information not provided by investment manager Global Infrastucture Partners II Information not provided by investment manager Leadenhall Insurance Linked Strategies Information not provided by investment manager Property the engagement activity undertaken by erty funds over the twelve months to 31 March 202 y Lothbury, Schroders, Columbia Threadneedle and e Scheme's funds to these investments over the acc disinvested from them by 31 March 2024.
-Janus Henderson on the grounds of materiality, counting year and the fact that the Scheme fully BlackRock BPF UK Property Fund 10 >3700 Collateral Insight Liquid ABS Fund 60-70 Insight Global ABS Fund 60-70 571
+346 Fidera Dislocated Asset Fund IV Information not provided by investment manager CVC Credit Partners Global Special Situations II Information not provided by investment manager Legacy Illiquids Mesirow Absolute Return Fund Institutional Class AA 0 Information not provided by investment manager Securis Insurance-Linked Securities 2 Information not provided by investment manager Global Infrastucture Partners II Information not provided by investment manager Leadenhall Insurance Linked Strategies Information not provided by investment manager Property The Scheme was invested in five property funds over the twelve months to 31 March 2024.
+However, we have decided not to report on the engagement activity undertaken by Lothbury, Schroders, Columbia Threadneedle and Janus Henderson on the grounds of materiality, given the small relative allocation of the Scheme's funds to these investments over the accounting year and the fact that the Scheme fully disinvested from them by 31 March 2024.
+BlackRock BPF UK Property Fund 10 >3700 Collateral Insight Liquid ABS Fund 60-70 Insight Global ABS Fund 60-70 571 ~